“Never be afraid of loving the Blessed Virgin too much. You can never love her more than Jesus did.”

 Once inside the Church, there was another miracle.
 It happened before I knew the Bible or knew anything about angels or religion.
 There was a picture of Mary holding Jesus with an angel on each side.
 It was called "Our Lady of Perpetual Help" and was painted in the first centuries of Christianity.

 While sitting quietly, I asked Mary who the two angels in the picture were.
 I heard a woman's voice in my head lovingly and clearly say, "St. Michael and St. Gabriel."
 Six months later, I came into church and saw a document explaining the painting.
 If you look closely, there is Greek lettering above each angel, which translated means, "Michael" and "Gabriel."
-I don't read Greek!
-To me this was a confirming miracle that I was in the right place.
+I don't read Greek! this was a confirming miracle that I was in the right place.

 I took this photo of the original icon in Rome